 Major Requirements for the Class of 2019 and beyond.
 Hispanic Studies majors acquire a broad knowledge of the diverse literatures, cultural products, and cultural histories of Spanish-speaking peoples.
 In consultation with the faculty in Hispanic Studies, students select courses in a variety of areas.

-The major consists of ten courses above SPAN 202, plus a thesis or portfolio, including:
+The major consists of ten courses above HISP 202, plus a thesis or portfolio, including:

-1) SPAN 205.
+1) HISP 205.
 Advanced Spanish, which may be waived for heritage speakers, for students who have completed part of their secondary education in a Spanish-speaking country.

-3) SPAN 211 Introduction to Literary and Cultural Analysis.
+3) HISP 211 Introduction to Literary and Cultural Analysis.

 4) Four elective courses, which may include a combination of the following: